-Life Skills 8
+Life Skills 8 Semester

 Students examine their roles as consumers and future home and community leaders.
 Through career exploration and goal setting, students will discover individual characteristics that will make them successful in society.
-Kitchen labs include nutrient exploration, meal planning and meal preparation.
+Kitchen labs include nutrient exploration, meal planning and meal preparation

-Literacy Lab 8
+Literacy Lab 8 Semester or Year

 This program is designed to improve student's literacy strategies.
 Students work on fluency, vocabulary, grammar, writing, and comprehension skills based on their need.
-The length of this course, semester or year, varies with each student.
+The length of this course, semester or year, varies with each student and their academic needs.

-Math Lab 8
+Math Lab 8 Semester

 Students will build confidence in mathematical skills.
 Students will receive support to help them achieve success in their core math class.
+The length of this course, semester or year, varies with each student and their academic needs.

-Orchestra 8
+Orchestra 8 Year